 AMY GOODMAN: President Bush delivers his State of the Union address tonight, where he is expected to restate his intention to escalate the war by adding over 21,000 troops to Iraq, regardless of whether Congress supports him or not.

 Congressional Democrats and Republicans have already spoken out against the president’s plan.
 Yesterday, Republican Senator John Warner, a member of the Armed Services Committee, who until recently had been a staunch supporter of the war, announced plans to introduce a resolution calling escalation “a mistake.”
 Some have questioned whether Congress has the legal constitutional authority to affect the plan’s implementation.

-Recently, 21 legal scholars from law schools around the nation wrote a letter to the House and Senate leadership arguing that Congress does have the constitutional authority to limit the scope of the war.
-According to the scholars, Congress not only has the power to cap the number of soldiers sent to fight but also to limit the use of appropriated funds for the war.
+Recently, 21 legal scholars from law schools around the nation wrote a letter to the House and Senate leadership arguing Congress does have the constitutional authority to limit the scope of war.
+According to the scholars, Congress not only has the power to cap the number of soldiers sent to fight, but also to limit the use of appropriated funds for the war.

 DAVID GOLOVE: Thank you.

 AMY GOODMAN: It’s good to have you with us.
 Explain what you have written to them.